Here is the methodology used in compensation analysis calculations. For links to the data sources mentioned here see “References/Data Sources”

 All employees – those making more than the equivalent of a full year’s pay at the then-current minimum wage in California.
 If an employee’s regular pay did not exceed that, we do not consider them as full-time employees.

 Certificated employees – those making equal to or more than the contracted minimum starting rate for such employees, based on California Department of Education “Certificated Salaries and Benefits” data.
-If the employee did not make the minimum salary for their district, we do not consider them full-time employees.
+If the CDE does not have minimum salary data for that district available, we use full-time minimum wage as the lower threshold.

 Employee group classification: